kompetenzbolzen/parquet/Readme.md

 #### ShulkerBoxes

-A dispenser pointing into a Shulker Box can dye it with dye items.
+A dispenser pointing into an undyed Shulker Box can apply a color.